conjurer-rich/user-needs-mapping/_pages/home.md

   Empower your teams, reduce complexity, and deliver value with User Needs Mapping.

 ---
-## Discover the practical approach to aligning teams, reducing cognitive load, and delivering value faster

 Modern organizations face constant challenges: misaligned teams, communication bottlenecks, and increasing complexity.
 User Needs Mapping offers a clear, actionable path forward.
 By focusing on your users and their needs, this technique helps you uncover insights, define team boundaries, and improve the flow of value throughout your organization.